RaphaelDssn/Multi-Robot-Path-Planning-for-Coverage-in-Cluttered-and-Known-Environment/README.md

 ### Environment

-The environment is considered as cluttered if narrow passages have the same width as the length of a grid cell.
-This grid cell length represents the work area of the robot and can be different than its actual footprint.
+In this project, the environment is defined as cluttered if it includes narrow passages with a smaller width than the width of a two grid cell (minimal width required for STC).
+The grid cell length represents the robot’s workspace, which may differ from its actual footprint.

-The environment is represented by a grid but each cell has connected cells list, because two free neighbour cells are not necessary connected, as they can be separated by a thin obstacle.
-The Movement Map below is computed based on the obstacles, robot's footprint and workspace (cell size) diameters.
-The obstacles are built using the [Shapely python library](https://shapely.readthedocs.io/en/2.0.6/reference/shapely.intersects.html) and can be changed in the ```map.py``` script.
+Although the environment is represented as a grid, each cell maintains a **list of connected neighbors**.
+Two free neighboring cells may not be connected if a thin obstacle separates them (see image below).

+The **Movement Map** is generated based on obstacles, the robot's footprint, and workspace (cell size) diameters.
+Obstacles are defined using the [Shapely Python library](https://shapely.readthedocs.io/en/2.0.6/reference/shapely.intersects.html) and can be modified in the `map.py` script.

 <p align="center">
   <img src="images/movement_map.png" alt="Movement Map" width="400">